Billy-Maina/Spotify-Listening-Analytics/README.md

 ---

-## Problem Statement
+## Problem Statement & Business Needs
-Understanding user listening behavior is essential for content strategy, platform engagement, and personalized recommendations.
-However, raw listening logs do not directly expose:
+Understanding user listening behavior is critical for content strategy, platform engagement, and personalized recommendations.
+Raw listening logs alone do not reveal which albums, artists, or tracks drive engagement, when users are most active, how content performs over time, or how listening patterns vary by day or hour.
-- What users listen to most
-- When they are most active
-- How content performs year-over-year
-- Which albums, artists, or tracks drive engagement
-- How listening varies by time, day, or content category

-This project addresses these gaps by turning raw data into structured, navigable insights.

----

-## Business Needs
-Stakeholders need a solution that:
+Stakeholders need a solution that provides structured, actionable insights to:
-- Monitors engagement levels and content performance
+- Monitor engagement levels and content performance in real time
-- Identifies top-performing and underperforming albums, artists, and tracks
+- Identify top-performing and underperforming albums, artists, and tracks
-- Reveals listening habits across hours, days, and seasons
+- Reveal listening habits across hours, weekdays, weekends, and seasons
-- Supports playlist curation, marketing campaigns, and recommendation systems
+- Support playlist curation, marketing campaigns, and recommendation strategies
-- Enables fast exploration through interactive dashboards
+- Enable fast, interactive exploration through dashboards for data-driven decision-making

 ---